danjgale/surfplot/README.md

 # brainplot
-High-level interface for Brainspace's surface plotting capabilities
+A high-level interface for Brainspace's surface plotting capabilities